gaioguys/GAIO.jl/docs/src/algorithms/almost_invariant.md

 ### Mathematical Background

 In applied dynamical systems research we often wish to determine regions of phase space which "resist mixing".
-These regions can provide valuable information on the system, e.g. oceanic eddies are good transporters of water that is warmer/cooler/saltier than surrounding water [1].
+These regions can provide valuable information on the system, e.g. oceanic eddies are good transporters of water that is warmer/cooler/saltier than surrounding water [coherent](@cite).

 In the context of autonomous dynamics these sets which mitigate transport between their interior and the surrounding phase space are referred to as _almost invariant_ or _metastable_.
 Mathematically, we wish to find sets ``A \subset Q`` of the domain ``Q`` which satisfy ``A \approx f^{-1} (A)`` or in the context of ``\mu``-measure satisfy
 ```math